LOVE.FISH’S BUTTERNUT BARRAMUNDI RECIPE

-BARRAMUNDI with NATIVE SPICED PUMPKIN
+BARRAMUNDI with NATIVE SPICED BUTTERNUT

 In keeping with our fresh and local approach to produce, we are proud to support our barramundi supplier Coral Coast by showcasing the indigenous Barramundi with this delicious dish you can try at home.
 Help us celebrate Barramundi with our butternut Barramundi recipe!

 This recipe can easily be made in larger quantities if you wish to feed a crowd.

 ½ pumpkin, peeled and cut into cubes

 ½ tsp tasmanian pepper berry, ground